bloominstituteoftechnology/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain what a token is used for.

+Tokens are used as security credentials for a login session.
+They identify the user, the user's groups, the user's privileges, and, in some cases, a particular application.

 2. What steps can you take in your web apps to keep your data secure?

+Use access tokens and create protected routes.

 3. Describe how web servers work.

+Web Servers are basically simple computer programs that dispense the web page when they are requested using the web client.
+The machines on which this program run are usually called as a server, with both the names web server and server almost used interchangeably.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Get, post, put, delete.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.